How to budget and save for your first home

 Another way to make this process easier on your finances is to look into additional support, be it through help from your parents or one of the many first-time buyer schemes that are currently in place.

 A few examples include:

-Last but not least, as part of your budgeting you should keep an eye on the markets and look at average price fluctuations, whether or not the Government is starting or ending new support schemes, or simply if developers are offering incentives for first time buyers.
+Last but not least, as part of your budgeting, it’s wise to keep an eye on the market, looking at average price fluctuations, whether or not the Government is starting or ending new support schemes, or simply if developers are offering incentives for first time buyers.

-All of the above can help make your purchase more affordable and manageable, but you need to make the effort to keep on top of what’s going on.
+All the above can help make your purchase more affordable and manageable.

 At Tilia Homes we can also provide you with guidance and assistance if you’re interested in purchasing one of our new builds from our UK-wide developments.
 If you’d like to learn more, then get in touch – you can find our contact details here.

 You can also check out our previous guide here.